SuichiNagi/Appetizers/README.md

+# Appetizers App

-# From Sean Allen's course - Appetizer's App
+From Sean Allen's course

 What I used in this project